2011 Canadian federal election

-The 2011 Canadian federal election was held on May 2, 2011, to elect members to the House of Commons of Canada of the 41st Canadian Parliament.
+The 2011 Canadian federal election was held on May 2, 2011, to elect members to the House of Commons of the 41st Canadian Parliament.

 The writs of election for the 2011 election were issued by Governor General David Johnston on March 26.
 Prime Minister Stephen Harper advised the Governor General to dissolve parliament after the House of Commons passed a motion of non-confidence against the government, finding it to be in contempt of Parliament.
 A few days before, the three opposition parties had rejected the minority government's proposed budget.

 The Conservative Party remained in power, increasing its seat count from a minority to a majority government, marking the first election since 1988 that a right-of-centre party formed a majority government.
 The Liberal Party, sometimes dubbed the "natural governing party", was reduced to third party status for the first time as they won the fewest seats in its history, and party leader Michael Ignatieff was defeated in his riding.
 The Bloc Québécois lost official party status for the first time since contesting general elections in 1993.
 Party leader Gilles Duceppe was defeated in his riding and subsequently resigned as leader.
-The New Democratic Party led by Jack Layton won the largest number of seats in its history, enabling it to form the Official Opposition for the first time in the party's history, as they made a major breakthrough in Quebec.
+The New Democratic Party led by Jack Layton won the largest number of seats in its history, enabling it to form the Official Opposition for the first time in the party's history, as they made a major breakthrough in Quebec, though they still trailed the Conservative Party by almost ten points.
 The Green Party elected its first member to the House of Commons with its leader, Elizabeth May, becoming MP for Saanich—Gulf Islands.

-To date, this is the only election in Canadian history in which the modern day Conservative Party won a majority of seats.
-This is the first election in which the NDP won more seats than the Bloc Québécois.
+To date, this is the only election in Canadian history in which the modern day Conservative Party won a majority of seats and one of only two times that any party achieved a majority of seats in an election since the modern Conservative Party's founding in 2003 (the other time being the Liberal Party in the 2015 election).